 How Feuds Blocked and Shaped Alliances

 Conversely, the threat of a powerful external enemy could temporarily suppress feuds.
 When the Franks launched a large-scale campaign under Charles Martel or Charlemagne, Saxon leaders often called a "firm peace" (festuca) among themselves.
-During such periods, the thing would legislate a moratorium on feuds, sometimes with harsh penalties.
+During such periods, the thing would legislate a moratorium on feuds, sometimes with harsh penalties, such as the loss of a hand or exile.
 Yet these moratoriums rarely outlasted the Frankish presence.
 As soon as the army withdrew, revenge killings resumed.
+The fragility of these truces is well documented in the Annales Regni Francorum, which reports that in 774, the Saxons broke a peace agreement almost immediately after the Franks departed.

 The Cycle of Vengeance and Reconciliation